Behemoth (band)

-Behemoth is a Polish extreme metal band from Gdańsk, formed in 1991.
-They are considered to have played an important role in establishing the Polish extreme metal underground with Vader and Hate.
+Behemoth is a Polish blackened death metal band from Gdańsk, formed in 1991.
+They are considered important in establishing the Polish extreme metal underground with Vader and Hate.

 Behemoth have been referred to as "a leading light in the Polish metal scene."
 The band's releases have received acclaim from major publications.
+In 2016, the staff of Loudwire named them the 50th-best metal band of all time.

 History

 Early career and first five albums (1991–2000)

 Behemoth was formed in 1991 as a trio, with Nergal on lead guitar and vocals, Baal on drums, and Desecrator on rhythm guitar.
 They started with the demos Endless Damnation, and The Return of the Northern Moon.
-The most significant however, was the fourth demo—...From the Pagan Vastlands (1994).
-This tape was released by Polish label Pagan Records, and later on through Wild Rags.
-Their next release was Sventevith (Storming Near the Baltic) in 1995.
-A year later, they recorded their second album Grom, which was released in 1996.
-Grom features many different influences and musical styles, using female vocals as well as acoustic guitars and synthesizers.
-At the same time, Behemoth finally got a chance to play live shows in its native country and finally tour around Europe, gaining stage experience.
-Two years later, the band recorded a third album, titled Pandemonic Incantations.
-The culmination of their increasing presence and metal media set a new standard for them.
-However, due to a lack of promotion, the album was not well publicized.
+The most significant was the fourth demo, ...From the Pagan Vastlands (1994).
+This tape was released by Polish label Pagan Records, and later through Wild Rags.
+Their next release was their debut studio album, Sventevith (Storming Near the Baltic), in 1995.
+A year later, they recorded their second album, Grom, released in 1996.
+Grom features many influences and musical styles, using female vocals, acoustic guitars, and synthesizers.
+At the same time, Behemoth gained experience playing live shows in its native country and touring Europe.
+Two years later, the band recorded a third album, Pandemonic Incantations.
+Their increasing presence in metal media set a new standard for them.
+Due to a lack of promotion, the album was not well publicized.
 After another extensive tour, Behemoth signed a two-album deal with Italy's Avantgarde Music in the fall of 1998.
-The first result of this new collaboration was the successful album Satanica, on which the black metal sound had evolved into blackened death metal.
+The first result of this collaboration was the successful album Satanica, on which the black metal sound had evolved into blackened death metal.

-The label also secured two European tours for the band in support of Deicide and Satyricon respectively.
-During that period, Behemoth had to go through some line-up changes and had problems with their ex-Polish label.
-By the time Satanica came out, Inferno and Les were out of the band.
-Nergal began looking for new members but could not find a new drummer.
-Inferno returned to the band in early 2000, along with new members Novy (formerly known from Devilyn, Vader and Dies Irae), who handled the bass duties, and Havok, who became the band's guitarist.
-After the line-up changes Behemoth signed with the Polish label Mystic Production.
-The follow-up release to Satanica was Thelema.6.
-Massive guitar parts and precise drumming, with influences from different sources, saw them progress further towards blackened death metal.
+The label secured two European tours for the band supporting Deicide and Satyricon respectively.
+During that period, Behemoth went through line-up changes and had problems with their ex-Polish label.
+By the time Satanica came out, Inferno and Les had left the band.
+Nergal looked for new members but could not find a new drummer.
+Inferno returned to the band in early 2000, along with new members Novy (formerly of Devilyn, Vader and Dies Irae) on bass, and guitarist Havok.
+After the line-up changes, Behemoth signed with Polish label Mystic Production.
+The follow-up to Satanica was Thelema.6.
+Massive guitar parts and precise drumming, with different influences, saw them progress further towards blackened death metal.

 Thelema.6 was supported by the worldwide press and media, including official releases in Russia and Brazil for the first time.
-Continuing the support for Thelema.6, Behemoth appeared in several prestigious live events like Wacken Open Air, With Full Force, Inferno Metal Festival, Mystic Festival, and Mind Over Matter Autumn.
-They started their first headlining tour alongside Carpathian Forest and Khold, followed by a festival tour in Poland (Thrash em All Fest. with Vader and Krisiun, among others).
+Continuing the support for Thelema.6, Behemoth appeared in several live events like Wacken Open Air, With Full Force, Inferno Metal Festival, Mystic Festival, and Mind Over Matter Autumn.
+They started their first headlining tour with Carpathian Forest and Khold, followed by a festival tour in Poland, Thrash em All Fest., with Vader and Krisiun, among others.